mjqanda/notesapi/README.md

 ## Usage

 You can use tools like Postman or cURL to interact with the API.
+Swagger can also be used for interactive API documentation and testing.
+Detailed steps to use Swagger are provided below.

 ### Sample Payloads